piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Sponsor

 At PIE, we saw Sponsors as benefactors who provided capital for the operating costs of an Accelerator with the expectation of a measurable return for that capital.
-The money from Sponsors was not put to work in the way of equity investments.
+The money from Sponsors was not put to work by  making equity investments.
 Rather, it was used to pay for space, staff, services, and other costs associated with the day-to-day operations of the Accelerator.
+This helped Corporations participate in the Accelerator without the complexity of engaging as Investors.

 In return, these Sponsors expected something.
 This is what makes them different from Patrons.
 Patrons assume that something will come of the investment eventually.
 Sponsors expect that something demonstrable will come of the investment at the outset.